+It is the most important cultural institution in the Faroes.
 Opened in 1983, the Nordic House is designed by architects Ola Steen of Norway and Kolbrún Ragnarsdóttir of Iceland.
-Widely regarded as one of the finest examples of modern Nordic architecture, the Nordic House regularly hosts art festivals and serves as a forum for Faroese and inter-Nordic cultural activities.
+It is widely regarded as one of the finest examples of modern Nordic architecture.
+Especially its dragon-like steel struts that provide stability against the strain and hurricane winds, turf-covered roof, interior with a large lobby, a café and a amphitheatre are some of the highlights that grab visitors' attention.
+The Nordic House regularly hosts art festivals and serves as a forum for Faroese and inter-Nordic cultural activities.

 Vesturkirkja, with its pyramid-shaped copper spire, can be seen from most of Tórshavn.
 The church is one of the popularly visited places.
 Especially its outside artwork by Hans Pauli Olsen grabs your attention that you wish, like capturing the moment you reach the church.